mvp4g/mvp4g2-examples/README.md

 * clone [mvp4g2](https://github.com/mvp4g/mvp4g2) and install it (mvn install).
 * clone mvp4g2-examples and run mvn gwt:devmode to start one of the examples

 Please, keep in mind, mvp4g2 ist a client framework, so all server calls are simulated on the client side and are mocked in this examples.
 Because of that, there is no need to have a server.
+Also, mvp4g2 does not force you tho use a special widget lib.
+This is up to you.
+In this examples we use native Elemental 2 and Elemento, which does not look very nice, but works!

 Most of the examples are used to check features of the framework.
-The *Mvp4g2SimpleApplicationUsingElementoAndEventHandlerAnnotation* example is well document is a good point to start using mvp4g2.
+Except the *Mvp4g2SimpleApplicationUsingElementoAndEventHandlerAnnotation* example , which is well document and a good point to start using mvp4g2.

 Most of the examples implement only the Entrypoint an no more other GWT classes (except the Mvp4g2SimpleApplicationUsingGWT2 example).
 So, it will be quite easy to migrate thes examples to J2CL/GWT 3.